filipomar/react-async-callback/README.md

 # react-async-callback

-A small react helper snippet to handle async callbacks and turn their output into values hooked to the react life-cycle.
+A small react helper snippet to handle async callbacks and turn their output into values hooked to the react life-cycle

-:warning: Relies on `react-sync-promise`
+:warning: Relies on `react-sync-promise` internally.

+## Installation

+`npm install react-async-callback` and there you go, nothing more needed

 ## Usage